chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `onShowFeedback(): void`
 ### `onShowAnswerFeedback(): void`
 ### `onShowSolution(): void`
-This handler is only for assets of type `question`, `question-with-custom-question-text` and `advanced-question` and only be called if activated in runtime question settings.
+This handler is only for assets of type `question`, `question-with-custom-question-text` and `advanced-question` and will only be called if activated in the runtime question settings.
-Tells the embedded asset to show feedback, answer related feedback or the solution.
+Tells the embedded asset to show feedback, answer-related feedback or the solution.

 Example:
 ```TypeScript